crp2a/gamma/cran-comments.md

 0 errors | 0 warnings | 1 note

 * Some links in the documentation point to articles behind paywalls that may return a 403 error.
+* CRAN package check errors have been fixed.